 01. Font selection

 Font design is a long and involved process.
-Typefaces are created by craftsmen over a substantial period of time, using the talent honed over many years.
-The best, professionally designed fonts come with various weights and styles to form a complete family, carefully considered kerning pairs, multi-language support with international characters, expressive alternate glyphs to add character and variety to typesetting.
+Typefaces are created by craftspeople over a substantial period of time, using talent honed over many years.
+The best, professionally designed fonts come with various weights and styles to form a complete family, plus carefully considered kerning pairs, multi-language support with international characters and expressive alternate glyphs to add character and variety to typesetting.

 Not all typefaces are created equal.
 Some are fat and wide; others thin and narrow.
 This means that words set in different typefaces can take up a very different amount of space on the page.